 When your dentures sit on top of your gums, putting stress on the gums, chewing can be irritating or painful.
 The force of chewing on the gums can lead to red, sore gums.

 And then there’s also the problem of getting food trapped up under the denture.
-This can be especially painful with small pieces of seeds or nuts that are hard and can be jagged.
+This can be especially painful with small pieces of seeds or nuts that are hard and jagged.

-With implant dentures, food is less likely to get under the denture, but even if they do, irritation will be less because the denture isn’t putting pressure on the gums–the force is directed into the bones.
+With implant dentures, food is less likely to get under the denture, but even if they do, irritation will be less because the denture isn’t putting pressure on the gums–the force directs into the bones.

 Keep Food from Sticking

-Food doesn’t just get caught up under the denture, it can stick to the denture.
-Although the plastic of traditional dentures may be designed to reduce sticking, food still has a tendency to cling to dentures, much more than to natural teeth.
+Food doesn’t just get caught up under the denture; it can stick to the denture.
+Although the plastic of traditional dentures can reduce sticking, food still has a tendency to cling to dentures, much more than to natural teeth.
 Bread products are especially bad.
-And the way dentures are made, they can often cause food to stick in places that are hard for your tongue to reach and clean out.
+They can often cause food to stick in places that are hard for your tongue to reach and cleanout.
 This can mean that you’re constantly washing your dentures after meals.
+If you’re wondering what gum can you chew with dentures, there are a few brands to choose from like Freedent, Trident, and Epic Dental Gum.

 Taste Your Food Better

 Dentures can interfere with your ability to taste your foods.
-Full upper dentures cover the palate, which plays an important role in helping you taste food.
+Full upper dentures cover the palate, which plays an important role in helping you taste the food.
 Replacing this denture with an implant denture allows us to eliminate the plate so your palate will be able to enjoy all of the flavors of your food.
+Our patients find that their dentures taste like plastic which can affect the way food tastes.

 You also can’t savor drinks in your mouth with dentures, because this tends to dislodge them and get food and drink up underneath.